supa-uk/2014-12-11-ugsupa/novice/testing/04-choice.md

 * [Muon Ion Cooling Experiment](http://www.mice.iit.edu/) (MICE) have a large number of tests written in Python.
 They use [Jenkins](http://jenkins-ci.org/) to build their code and trigger the running of the tests which are then [published online](http://test.mice.rl.ac.uk/).
 * [Apache Hadoop Common Jenkins dashboard](https://builds.apache.org/job/Hadoop-Common-trunk/)

+Show an example of a CI test server.

 Tests are code
 --------------